PegLegDino/Roku_IR_Controller/README.md

 Each roku is different so a little fiddling may be required.

 #### The Hard
-* Follow the pictures (bonus points if you DM me with the PCB) OOOOOOOOOH LOOK A SCHEMATIC...*wow*
+* Follow the pictures (bonus points if you DM me a picture of the PCB) OOOOOOOOOH LOOK A SCHEMATIC...*wow*
 <img src="thingy.png"/>
 BOOM ANOTHER ONE (Update, I meant Transmitter)